 Genesis 32:22-31, “22 And he arose that night and took his two wives, his two female servants, and his eleven sons, and crossed over the ford of Jabbok.
 23 He took them, sent them over the brook, and sent over what he had.
 24 Then Jacob was left alone; and a Man wrestled with him until the breaking of day.
 25 Now when He saw that He did not prevail against him, He touched the socket of his hip; and the socket of Jacob’s hip was out of joint as He wrestled with him.
 26 And He said, “Let Me go, for the day breaks.”
 But he said, “I will not let You go unless You bless me!”
 27 So He said to him, “What is your name?”
 He said, “Jacob.”
 28 And He said, “Your name shall no longer be called Jacob, but Israel;[b] for you have struggled with God and with men, and have prevailed.”
 29 Then Jacob asked, saying, “Tell me Your name, I pray.”
 And He said, “Why is it that you ask about My name?”
 And He blessed him there.
 30 So Jacob called the name of the place Peniel:[c] “For I have seen God face to face, and my life is preserved.”
 31 Just as he crossed over Penuel[d] the sun rose on him, and he limped on his hip.”

 Abraham’s wrestling with the God is a prophetic picture of prayer, in particular the necessity of persistence in prayer.
 One of the aspects of persistence is seeking God at night.
 Just as with Jacob, it is at night when God lets us wrestle Him for special blessings and answers.
-Blessing seem to flow after spending at least one hour or so.
-Often we like to do 15 minutes, but that is not really enough to feel the breakthrough.
+Often we like to do 15 minutes, but that is not always enough to feel the breakthrough.
 Christ asked the disciples if they could not watch with him "one hour."
-It is better to power through for a bit longer and spend times with God for a whole hour.
+Sometimes it can be better to power through for a bit longer and spend times with God for a whole hour.
 This is where we begin to have encounters.
 Brief prayers at night are the exact same as in the day and no more meaningful.
 Its only when we take some time to seek God, that we get His special answers to prayer, and blessings.

 Luke 11:5-8, “5 And He said to them, “Which of you shall have a friend, and go to him at midnight and say to him, ‘Friend, lend me three loaves; 6 for a friend of mine has come to me on his journey, and I have nothing to set before him’; 7 and he will answer from within and say, ‘Do not trouble me; the door is now shut, and my children are with me in bed; I cannot rise and give to you’?
 8 I say to you, though he will not rise and give to him because he is his friend, yet because of his persistence he will rise and give him as many as he needs.”